irondrive/andromeda-server/wiki/Accounts-App.md

 The currently supported backend services are FTP, IMAP and LDAP.
 They are only used for username/password checks (LDAP is not integrated with groups or anything else).
 They require the PHP-FTP, PHP-IMAP and PHP-LDAP extensions respectively.

-### Account Whitelist
+### Account Registration Allowlist

-If the `createaccount` config is set to `whitelist`, public account creation is enabled but only if they match a pre-defined list of admin-configured usernames or contact infos (a whitelist).
-To add to or remove from the whitelist, use `accounts addwhitelist` and `accounts removewhitelist`.
-To see the currently configured list, use `accounts getwhitelist`.
+If the `createaccount` config is set to `allowlist`, public account creation is enabled but only if they match a pre-defined list of admin-configured usernames or contact infos (an allowlist).
+To add to or remove from the allowlist, use `accounts addallowlist` and `accounts removeallowlist`.
+To see the currently configured list, use `accounts getallowlist`.